Grant-Lingard/todoauth/README.md

     2. Add the update\_with\_password method to your user model and the attr\_accessor :current\_password.
 (Don't copy and paste.)
     3. I decided that any account changes should require a password. the udpdate\_with\_password method verifies the old password before changing and saving the user.
     4. You will need to add a show and destroy to your user model.
 This is not done in the example.

+## Login with a Service

+1. Create an application on Github or Facebook or another site.
+2. Add the appriopriate omniauth gem to your gemfile.
+Run bundle.
+3. Create your initializer file: `config/initializers/omniath.rb`.
+Remember to restart your server anytime you change this file.
+4. Add the client id and secret to your .bash\_profile file.
+See `config/example_profile` for an example.
+Just add the lines into your bash profile.
+DO NOT ADD THE SECRET INTO your git repository.
+   1. Your bash profile is located in the home directory.
+It is a hidden file.
+Make sure you are in class to see where it is.
+5. Create an authentications controller.
+Add the callback route in your routes file.